Last Updated on

 We were impressed with how quickly this camera was able to capture a picture and then reset for the next.
 One of our favorite features was the POWER optical image stabilizer or O.I.S.
 This allows you to get perfectly clear pictures, even when shooting by hand.
 No more lugging your big old tripod around just to get a few shots.
 When we’re capturing birds in flight, we often find it’s much easier to shoot a 4K UHD video instead and pull still frames from the video later.
 The FZ80 excelled in this department, thanks to its impressive video capabilities.
 In the end, we think it’s the best point and shoot camera for birding for the money.

 For pocket-sized professional performance, it’s pretty hard to beat the Sony DSCRX100M7.
-This camera is widely regarded as one of the best point and shoot cameras around, and after testing it, we can see why.
+This camera is widely regarded as one of the best point and shoot cameras for birding around, and after testing it, we can see why.
 One of the only things that kept this camera from our being our top recommendation is the high price, which is beyond the budget of most hobbyists.
 The 8.3X optical zoom also isn’t the most impressive, but it’s completely clear and in focus to the end of the range.

 We like to use continuous shooting for capturing avian flight, and with 20 fps capabilities, the Sony RX100 is one of the most impressive continuous shooting cameras we’ve ever had the pleasure of using.
 Alternatively, you can use the 4K video capabilities and pull still images from your video frames.
 The image stabilization is top-notch and eliminated any blur from shaky hands or movement.
 Likewise, the autofocus was blisteringly quick and we never saw it miss.
 When walking all day in search of an elusive subject, you’ll appreciate the tiny form factor of this camera weighing in at a meager 0.61 pounds!